Mission and Charter of the Society

 Bouchet Scholars “On the Market” Network or Web-link

-This multidisciplinary network would provide a major channel for information dissemination on research, grant, postdoctoral, and other relevant opportunities for the scholars at the University of Michigan and at other Bouchet universities.
+This multidisciplinary network would provide a major channel for information dissemination on research, grant, postdoctoral, and other relevant opportunities for the scholars at Northwestern University and at other Bouchet universities.
 The website would allow scholars to post their CV and other materials from prospective organizations seeking employees or faculty/researchers.

 Bouchet Travel Award